sebastianadams-music/python_osc_totalmix/README.md

 # TotalMix OSC Mouse Bridge

 A background macOS service that maps your mouse wheel to the RME TotalMix Master Fader using OSC.
+Easily change the volume even if you can't find you TotalMix window!

 ## How to use:
 - **Ctrl + Scroll**: Adjust Master Volume.